Our Board of Directors

 Anne Heikkila grew up in the San Francisco Bay area and developed her passion for the outdoors by skiing, hiking, and camping throughout California.
 She received her degrees in Speech Pathology and Audiology and relocated to Georgia for a professional opportunity in the cochlear implant industry.
 She and her…Read more

-Mary O’Brien is a botanist who has worked for toxics reform, environmental law, and public lands conservation organizations for 36 years.
-Since 2003, Mary has been Utah Forests Program Director for Grand Canyon Trust, a Colorado Plateau regional conservation organization.
-The Trust has worked closely with the Broads since…Read more
+Mary O’Brien is a botanist who has worked for toxics reform, environmental law, and public lands conservation organizations for 40 years.
+In December 2021, Mary left her 17-year position as Utah Public Lands Director for Grand Canyon Trust, a Colorado Plateau regional conservation organization.
+She founded Project Eleven…Read more

 After spending more than thirty years living in the Intermountain West, Pip recently moved back to western North Carolina where she first started working in the outdoor industry.
 Since then, Pip‘s career in the outdoor industry has taken her all over the world as an outdoor education…Read more